NikitaBukhta/POSIX-Shell-And-Utilities/README.md

 I made the script that can change var value in txt file.
 So...
 You can see these in this project.

+What the folders contain?

+bash - dir with all bash scripts.
+Also there is README where you also can know how to install
+    app.
+And there is some tips for developers. src - dir with *.c files

 How to Install and Run the Project

 When you have installed the archive, just make the next steps: